 Now, the question is – can you exercise with the AFib condition?
 Can you stay within the safe heart zone while working out?

 Experts (ref. link) say that physical activities are suitable for people with AFib.
 However, you must consult your cardiologist if you require any tests before you start exercising to prevent the dangerous symptoms of heart fibrillation.

 Rehab specialists help you develop custom exercise programs to maintain your fitness if you suffer from AFib.
 The tips will help you exercise safely without the risk of health complications.

 However, you must not indulge in high-intensity workouts and exercises if you have AFib.
 Start slowly with five to ten minutes of walking a day, adding a minute or two every week.
 Sweat a bit for a good workout session, and breathe faster to boost your heart rate.

 You can check for AFib signs at home by feeling your pulse and counting your heartbeats per minute.
 Use a self-test kit like an electrocardiogram (ECG), an oximeter, or a heart rate monitor to check for AFib signs and symptoms.

 You must know and understand the safe and dangerous heart zones to prevent health complications by maintaining an average heart rate.

 There are multiple ways to treat AFib that can help you control your heart rate, regain a normal heart rhythm, and reduce the risk of stroke.

-Medication with calcium-channel blockers or beta-blockers are some of the top recommendations to regulate heart rates and rhythm in AFib patients.
+Medication with calcium-channel blockers or beta-blockers are some of the top recommendations (ref. link) to regulate heart rates and rhythm in AFib patients.
 The medication can slow down irregular heartbeats and reduce the risk of side effects related to elevated heart rates.
 You must consult your healthcare provider for treatment and a plan to help regulate your heart rate.